Get free delivery on orders over $50 with code FREEDELIVERY. See details.

 Moulding is frequently made from wood but can also be manufactured from just about any material, including plaster and synthetic materials like PVC, polyurethane, or polystyrene.

-• Softwood moulding: Comes from pine and other coniferous trees that have needles, rather than leaves.
+• Softwood: Comes from pine and other coniferous trees that have needles, rather than leaves.
 Typical softwoods include cedar, pine, fir, redwood, and spruce trees.
 Softwoods are usually more flexible, which means they can be easier to shape, bend, and cut.
 Different types of softwoods have various benefits, like pine, which is lightweight and can hold up to meticulous carving.
 Spruce wood is also lightweight, and is known for its strength.

-• Medium Density Fiberboard (MDF) Moulding: Is an engineered product that is made from wood fibers (sawdust, wood chips and shavings), resin, and wax.
+• Medium Density Fiberboard (MDF): Is an engineered product that is made from wood fibers (sawdust, wood chips and shavings), resin, and wax.
 As you might imagine, this product brings a great deal of durability to the project.
 It’s typically very lightweight, economical, and is flexible – a good trait if you don’t have quite even walls.
 MDF moulding cannot be stained, but can be painted and its surface is typically very uniform.
 MDF is not a great choice for high-traffic corners, because its soft, delicate edges can be damaged easily.
 It also can be susceptible to water damage and is not ideal for bathrooms or other wet or humid areas.

 Types of Moulding